LockdownRP-PZ/Rulebook/README.md

     - I.E. "/me reaches for Claude's machete and snatches it from her hand."
   - Complete fearlessness for your character's safety
   - Having excessive knowledge
-  - Being excessively skilled or having skills in an excessive variety of areas
+  - Focusing on grinding skills to the detriment of RP
-  - Overwhelming a player with too many consecutive actions.
+  - Overwhelming a player with too many consecutive actions
     - You must give players reasonable time to respond to your actions.

 ### 1.3 No RP Evasion